piercep/thread-safe-win8-dir-file-list2/ThreadSafeFileList/ThreadSafeFileList/Readme.txt

 it will wait for an available thread.
 PLINQ can also send multiple iterations of the loop to one thread, which also helps to improve efficiency.

-You’ll also notice the use multiple catch blocks.
-I found that two types of exceptions were raised if a user did not have access to a file/folder – IOException and UnauthorizedAccessException.
+Youâ€™ll also notice the use multiple catch blocks.
+I found that two types of exceptions were raised if a user did not have access to a file/folder â€“ IOException and UnauthorizedAccessException.
 There is no reason to do anything when these exceptions are raised, since it simply means the user does not have permission for this file/folder, so we just need to skip it.